 Copyright: Unsplash | CC0 Public Domain

 The key reason to go for it is actually the convenience and added security you get.
 Okay, that’s two reasons, but they go hand in hand.
-This is why most users tend to start with home automation in the security area when they’re buying surveillance cameras, motion sensors and similar devices.
+This is why most users tend to start their home automation journey by installing guard monitored alarm systems that utilize alarms, surveillance cameras, motion sensors, and similar devices in an integrated system.
 Home automation here adds quite a bit of security, such as a motion sensor on your driveway telling your porch camera to start recording.
 On the other hand, convenience is present as well, because you can have that same motion sensor turn on your porch and hallway lights.

 To add to this, you’ll actually save a bit if you go for home automation.
 This will reflect in your electricity bill because you won’t have electronics running when you aren’t at home, which does make a difference.
 Even though you might think the investment is higher than what you’d save, it adds up over time, making home automation a very nice thing to have.